 1. Tuition is just one part of college costs

-This would seem to be a pretty straight forward way to compare college costs, right?
+Tuition would seem to be a pretty straight forward way to compare college costs, right?
 It’s just the price the school is charging for attending class.
 However, the tuition can change based on the type of class the student is attending.
 There’s the expected differences between graduate and undergraduate classes.
 But there can be different tuition rates depending on your major.
 Students in colleges of Business, Engineering, or Healthcare at a university may pay higher rates than those in Liberal Arts.
-The Department of Education actually collects tuition data for a schools top three most popular majors.
+The Department of Education actually collects tuition data for a school’s top three most popular majors.
 Students can’t just compare the listed tuition for colleges on search websites, chances are they need to do so by major.

 2. Total Cost of Attendance may not be

 Books and fees are another cost that can vary greatly depending on the school, student, and major.
 College search websites are reporting averages but depending on their major, some students will want to visit the college website for a closer look.
-Health care majors and those in Education related fields can find significant fees for various licensing requirements.
+Health care majors and those in education related fields can find significant fees for various licensing requirements.

 Rather than raising tuition, which is the way colleges liked to be compared, colleges will add mandatory fees to cover funding for transportation options, athletic facilities, recreation options, and so on.
 Students will find that they can opt out of very few of these fees.
 Think of Total Cost of Attendance like the bottom-line sticker price when you’re looking at the price of a car on the lot.